Bharat0014/HGCal-ValidDetId-SQLite/README.md

 ---

-## Step 0 : Enviroment Setup For Admin And User Both
+## Enviroment Setup For Admin And User Both

 This step is about setting up the **CMSSW environment** so that both admin and user can access all the necessary tools for this workflow.
 It also provides access to the relevant codes used in this work and connects to the **pre-calibrated database for HGCal geometry (version 17)**.